JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

           | App Expr Expr
 ```
 This helps separate the cases visually and make it more apparent where the boundaries are.
 Much of good Haskell style
-is based on trying to line things up visually where appropriate, while moving noise characters (like `|` here) to the edges.
+is based on trying to line things up visually where appropriate, while moving noise characters (like the `|` here) to the edges.

 The other thing we can do is to try and explain what the `String`s being passed to `Var` and `Lam` represent.
 We can do
-this with a "Type synonym":
+this with a "type synonym":
 ```Haskell
 type Name = String
 data Expr = Var Name